"Course: BGA Rework-A Primer-Reflow"

 After successfully attaching the BGA to the PCB, and allowing the board to be cooled down, the perimeter row of solder joints should be visually examined.
 The solder joint between the ball and the PCB pad should be similar in size and shape to the ball/part joint.
 If a water-soluble paste is used, the reworked area needs to be cleaned.
 Cleaning parameters should those be used in the original assembly process.

-Card warping and bowing should be minimized by the BGA rework process.
-This can be a serious problem in the case of very thin PCBs.
+PCB warping and bowing should be minimized by the BGA rework process.
+This can be a serious problem in the case of very thin PCBs or boards with an uneven thermal mass distribution.
 The bowing can be exacerbated by the proximity of other components such as pin-in-hole connectors that may anchor the PCB, thereby enhancing the localized bowing under the BGA.
 If the PCB is bowed or warped, they might not be able to properly fit into the final assembly or opens may be formed.